 On the one side, there’s foreign integration of new products, consuming habits, choices and preferences inserted into native culture.
 On the other side, local companies sharing the same market with new players, looking for foreign partners and investors, or going out to explore new markets and doing the same as foreigners are doing in their territory.

 The game has changed and rules as well.
 Global players need to find the most effective way to build bridges in order for people to understand the major issue is: diversity.
-The path is definitely not the one that restricts diversity, differences and cross cultural scenario to a simple choice of “do or don’t”.
-It is not Hamlet’s choice of to do or not to do.
-Business protocols serve as a guide but life and human behavior are not as simple as this.
+The path is definitely not the one that restricts diversity, differences and cross-cultural scenario to a simple choice of “do or don’t”.
+It is not Hamlet’s choice to do or not to do.
+Business protocols serve as a guide but life and human behaviour are not as simple as this.

-Business’s need to develop cross cultural competences in this global era; why?
+Businesses need to develop cross-cultural competencies in this global era; why?
 The answer is simple indeed: to survive.
-McDonalds had to do it to survive in India or France; Disney had a very painful lesson with Euro Disney today Disneyland Paris and L’Oreal had to develop product for tanning in West cultures and for “whitening” in Asian cultures.
-Unfortunately Wal-Mart did not understand this in Germany and did not survive.
+McDonald’s had to do it to survive in India or France; Disney had a very painful lesson with Euro Disney today Disneyland Paris and L’Oreal had to develop a product for tanning in West cultures and for “whitening” in Asian cultures.
+Unfortunately, Wal-Mart did not understand this in Germany and did not survive.

-Countries need governors with a global mindset given that they are responsible of steering laws and economics policies.
-They are responsible of Free Trade Agreements and are the ones called to lead the way towards fair integration.
+Countries need governors with a global mindset given that they are responsible for steering laws and economic policies.
+They are responsible for Free Trade Agreements and are the ones called to lead the way towards fair integration.